DelusionalSimon/glm-infused-sweetnet/log.md

 - It seems to work!
 - Tomorrow I'll have to implement a way to store the data (and perhaps models)
 - Then I'll add some analytics (deep dive into pandas)
+- Did a quick sanity check, making sure the embeddings match the original dictionary
+-